Countly/countly-sdk-documentation/sdk_dev_guide/current.md

   <span style="font-weight: 400;">Your SDK does not need to have a platform-specific way to receive user data if it isn’t possible on your platform.
 However, you will need to provide a way for a developer to pass this information to the SDK and send it to the Countly server.</span>
 </p>
 <p>
-  <span style="font-weight: 400;">To do so, you may create a method to accept an object with key/regarding the user, which are&nbsp;</span><a href="https://api.count.ly/reference/i#user-details" target="_self">described here</a><span style="font-weight: 400;">, or provide a parameterized method to pass the information regarding the user.
+  <span style="font-weight: 400;">To do so, you may create a method to accept an object with key/regarding the user, which are </span><a href="https://api.count.ly/reference/i#user-details" target="_self">described here</a><span style="font-weight: 400;">, or provide a parameterized method to pass the information regarding the user.
 Note that all fields are optional.</span>
 </p>
 <p>
   <span style="font-weight: 400;">Additionally, there could be custom key values added to the user details.
 In this case, you would need to provide a means to set them:</span>